A sunniness straight from California

 John Casado’s 1978 logo and Doug Tompkins, Tamotsu Yagi, Oliviero Toscani and Roberto Carra’s corporate identity for Esprit.

 This post is supported by LogoArchive – The home of historical logos.
-Discover over 3000 of history’s best designs, from the world’s finest designers.
-Bookmark and collate logo inspiration for your next project here.
+Discover over 4500 of history’s greatest designs from the world’s finest designers.
+Always find the logo inspiration you need for your next project here.

 Esprit was founded in 1969 by Susie and Doug Tompkins.
 The duo set out to create a lifestyle brand that would harmonise with the spirit of the time.
 Their approach was distinct, employing a 'mix and match' post-modernist approach that used colour, pattern, shape and style in complementary and contrasting fashion across a diverse range of products for ‘teenagers and young women up to the age of 35’.
 These products included everyday clothing basics, as well as sunglasses, watches, shoes, bags and umbrellas.
 Through their designs, which were highly graphic yet functional everyday items, Esprit expressed a bright outlook on life, a sunniness straight from the American state of California.